kevinolega/callcentertrainingtips/_posts/2019-02-25-difficult.md

 I realized later that I kept trying more difficult things as I achieved small doses of success.

-The reality was, I was growing but I was never feeling it becasuse I was always engaged with more difficult challenges.
+The reality was, I was growing but I was never feeling it because I was always engaged with more difficult challenges.

-When I was 27, I went back to the call center, became top agent and went after my dream job of becoming my own boss.
+When I was 27, I went back to the call center, became a top agent and went after my dream job of becoming my own boss.

 At 31 I succeeded.